Texas Abortion Statistics

 In 2014, an estimated 12% of pregnancies in Texas ended in abortion.
 This number does not take into account miscarriages.
 It was arrived at by dividing Guttmacher's abortion estimate by the sum total of live births (399,766)—as reported by the CDC—and estimated abortions.

 The Guttmacher Institute estimates that the 2014 abortion rate for Texas was 9.8.
 In 2011, the abortion rate in Texas was 13.5.
 It was 16.5 in 2008, 17.3 in 2005, and 18.8 in 2000.
 The 2014 abortion rate across the entire United States was 14.6.

 *The abortion rate is the number of abortions per 1,000 women aged 15-44 years.

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion and then wait 24 hours before the procedure is provided.
+- A woman must receive state-directed counseling about abortion and then wait 48 hours before the abortion takes place.

-- The use of telemedicine for the performance of medication abortion is prohibited.
+- Medication abortion must be provided using the FDA protocol.
+The use of telemedicine for the performance of medication abortion is prohibited.

-- The parent of a minor must consent and be notified before an abortion is provided.
+- The parent of a minor must consent before an abortion can take place.

 - Public funding is available for abortion only in cases of life endangerment, rape or incest.

-- A woman must undergo an ultrasound before obtaining an abortion; the provider must show and describe the image to the woman.
+- A woman must undergo an ultrasound before obtaining an abortion and must be given the option to view the image.
 If the woman lives within 100 miles of an abortion provider she must obtain the ultrasound at least 24 hours before the abortion.